Clarence Thomas: LGBTQ rights

 In Romer v.
 Evans (1996), Thomas joined Scalia's dissenting opinion arguing that Amendment Two to the Colorado State Constitution did not violate the Equal Protection Clause.
 The Colorado amendment forbade any judicial, legislative, or executive action designed to protect persons from discrimination based on "homosexual, lesbian, or bisexual orientation, conduct, practices or relationships".

 In Lawrence v.
 Texas (2003), Thomas issued a one-page dissent in which he called the Texas statute prohibiting sodomy "uncommonly silly", a phrase originally used by Justice Potter Stewart.
 He then said that if he were a member of the Texas legislature he would vote to repeal the law, as it was not a worthwhile use of "law enforcement resources" to police private sexual behavior.
 But Thomas opined that the Constitution does not contain a right to privacy and therefore did not vote to strike the statute down.
 He saw the issue as a matter for states to decide for themselves.

 In Bostock v.
 Clayton County, Georgia (2020), Thomas joined Alito and Kavanaugh in dissenting from the decision that Title VII of the Civil Rights Act of 1964 protects employees against discrimination based on sexual orientation or gender identity.
 (Alito wrote a dissent that Thomas joined, and Kavanaugh dissented separately.)
 The 6–3 ruling's majority consisted of two Republican-appointed justices, Roberts and Gorsuch, along with four Democratic-appointed justices: Ginsburg, Breyer, Sotomayor, and Kagan.

 In October 2020, Thomas joined the other justices in denying an appeal from Kim Davis, a county clerk who refused to give marriage licenses to same-sex couples, but wrote a separate opinion reiterating his dissent from Obergefell v.
 Hodges and expressing his belief that it was wrongly decided.
 In July 2021, he was one of three justices, with Gorsuch and Alito, who voted to hear an appeal from a Washington florist who had refused service to a same-sex couple based on her religious beliefs against same-sex marriage.
 In November 2021, Thomas dissented from the majority of justices in a 6–3 vote to reject an appeal from Mercy San Juan Medical Center, a hospital affiliated with the Roman Catholic Church, which had sought to deny a hysterectomy to a transgender patient on religious grounds.
 Alito and Gorsuch also dissented, and the vote to reject the appeal left in place a lower court ruling in the patient's favor.

+In United States v.
+Skrmetti (2025), Thomas and five of the Court's other conservative justices voted to uphold Tennessee's law prohibiting puberty blockers and hormone therapy for the treatment of gender dysphoria in minors, saying it did not violate the Equal Protection Clause of the Fourteenth Amendment to the United States Constitution.